 Aged care services in Australia are funded by governments (federal, state, territory and local governments), non-government organisations (charities, religious and community groups), and personal contributions from those receiving care.
 Governments subsidise the cost of care and recipients contribute through fees and payments.

-In 2015–16, governments spent around $17 billion on aged care with the majority—approximately 69% of this—going towards residential aged care.
+- In 2018–19, governments spent over $20 billion on aged care, with the majority—approximately 66% of this—for residential aged care.

-This expenditure on residential care was 2.7 times the amount spent on home care and support—$11.5 billion was spent on residential care and $4.3 billion on home care and support.
+- The expenditure on residential aged care ($13.3 billion) was 2.2 times the amount spent on home care and support ($5.9 billion).

-There is more information about government spending on aged care in the explore section.
-Find out how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies between states and territories.
+Explore more about government spending on aged care in the explore section.
+Find out more about how much money is spent, what it’s spent on, how spending has changed over time, and how spending varies among states and territories.